5 Tips to Stop Bad Breath

 What is Bad Breath?

-Halitosis is the medical term for bad breath and is usually a sign of health issues related to poor oral hygiene but can also stem from other problems.
+Halitosis is the medical term for bad breath.
+It usually indicates issues related to poor oral hygiene, but it can also stem from other health concerns.

-• Saliva Smell: If you lick the back of your hand, let it dry and then smell the area, it will indicate whether you have bad breath or not.
+• Saliva Smell: Lick the back of your hand, let it dry, and smell it to detect odor.

 02